internetimagery/internetimagery.github.io/python/animsanity.md

 * Click the shelf icon.
 You will get a new window popup.
 * Select the controllers / objects you wish to check.
-* (Optional) Select specific channels in the channelbox or graph editor that you want to check.
-Do this if you only want to check a few channels.
-* (Optional) Select a frame range in the timeslider to check in.
-If you do not do this, the tool will check within the total range currently active.
-If you want to check the whole animation, be sure to zoom the time slider out to cover it all.
 * Click the "Check Animation" button.
-You will get the results updated.
+You will get the results updated (as above).
-* Click any of the "show" buttons to highlight the affected keyframes in the graph editor.
-You can then fix them from there.
+* Click any of the "show" buttons to highlight the affected keyframes in the graph editor (make sure you have it open).
+This lets you make an informed decision on how to proceed.
-* (Optional) You can also click the "Fix it!" button to allow the tool to do the fixing.
-This is convenient and the tool is pretty good at fixing the animation without altering your curves.
-But when in doubt, always fix the issues yourself.
+* Click the "fix it" button to allow the tool to fix the issue for you.
+The tool does its absolute best to preserve your animation as it is.
+However if in doubt, simply hit "show" to get the keys and fix them manually.

+####Tips:

+* The tool only checks keyframes that fall within the current timeslider range.
+If you want to check your entire animation be sure to open the time slider up to the full duration.
+Conversely if you want to limit the checking to only a portion of the animation you can close up the timeslider to only that range.
+* Additionally if you shift-drag in the timeslider to create a selection (looks like a red bar), the tool will only look in that selection.
+* If you wish to narrow the checking further, to specific channels you can do that too.
+Either highlight them in the channelbox or in the graph editor (on the left side) to limit the checking to only those channels.